sanzeshstha/sde_de101_sanjesh/lesson 1/notes.md

 6. **_Review and sign off_** : Finally, I would review the requirements with the stakeholders and obtain their sign-off to ensure that the project aligns with their needs.

-_PS_ : I may have used some points from large language models and most of it using my known experience nad knowledge.
+_PS_ : I may have used some points from large language models and most of it using my known experience and knowledge.